If you’re looking for information about the Lehigh Gorge Scenic Railway in Jim Thorpe, PA you’re in the right place!

-The Lehigh Gorge Scenic Railway in Jim Thorpe is consistently ranked as one of the best sightseeing trains in the northeastern United States.
+The Lehigh Gorge Scenic Railway offers what is consistently ranked as one of the best sightseeing train excursions in the northeastern United States.

 Departing from the historic train station in downtown Jim Thorpe, the train winds its way north into Lehigh Gorge State Park, before returning on the same track.